At age 28, I went back to school.

 The absolute best-case scenario is that you get some type of scholarship.

-As a nontraditional student, this is unlikely because many schools reserve their scholarships for high school graduates.
+This is unlikely as a nontraditional student because many schools reserve scholarships for high school graduates.
 However, there is always money to be found somewhere.

 Specific programs often offer scholarships based on merit.
 Many medical and teaching fields have tuition reimbursement and loan forgiveness deals.
-A google search into “scholarships” and other related terms will expose you to everything out there.
+A Google search into “scholarships” and other related terms will expose you to everything available.

 Remember: any worthwhile scholarship will be based on merit.
 This means that you need to make sure that you’re putting everything into each semester and getting the best grades you can.

 My transition from a two year to a four-year university was much easier because I got a merit scholarship as a result of my 3.9 community college GPA.
-The other thing that helped was that I had money from serving in the Army National Guard.
+The other thing that helped was my G.I.
+Bill from serving in the Army National Guard.

 You’ll probably have to fill out a FAFSA for financial aid.
 This will go one of two ways, depending on your life: from a financial perspective, you’re a complete loser and your expected family contribution (financial aid office talk for how much you’re expected to pay) of your tuition is zero.

-During the first two semesters of community college, I worked at a bank.
+I worked at a bank during the first two semesters of community college.
 Then I had to stop working and rely on boxing earnings to cover my cost of living.
-When I stopped boxing, I then started tutoring high school math and physics.
-During all of this, I was still drilling on the weekends and collecting that pay.
+When I stopped boxing, I started tutoring high school math and physics.
+During all of this, I was still doing National Guard drills on the weekends and collecting that pay.

-Even with all of this, there was still a point where I had to pay for about $1000 out of pocket.
-American education is not cheap, so it’s important that you go back to school for something that will make you employable.
+Even with all of this, there was still a point where I had to pay about $1000 out of pocket.
+American education is not cheap, so it’s important that you goback to school for something that will make you employable.

 I don’t know if this is mandatory practice, but it’s something that all college students who plan on borrowing money–traditional or nontraditional–should have to do before taking out student loans.
 A great place to look for this information on the worth of the potential career path your degree program is preparing you for is the Bureau of Labor Statistics.